NiltonMeira/RoutesManagementBackend/README.md

 # RoutesManagementBackend
-Backend of a Route Management Software
+Backend of a Route Management Software developed in Senai as a personal project This project wiil use Node.js for the backend and React for the frontend